jcastle0/ldtportfolio/pd.md

 ## Teaching
 In my role at the Office of Online Learning, I facilitated two cohorts of Online Learning Fellows.
 In my role as facilitator, I led the group in several face to face seminar-style meetings, and I served as the instructor for a short online course experience.

+## Service
+I reviewed conference proposals for AECT in the *Division of Distance Learning*, *Design and Development* division, and *School & Media Technology* division.

 ## Future Goals
 I would like to become involved in research with members of the Learning, Design, and Technology department.
 I have explored a few options for becoming involved over the past two semesters, but they have not worked out for a variety of reasons (e.g. time conflicts).
 Additionally, I would like to participate in the authoring and submission of articles to a variety of journals, for example *TechTrends* and *Educational Technology Research and Development*.